dotnet/corert/Documentation/botr/type-system.md

 ## Relationship with metadata

-While metadata (such as the file formats described in the ECMA-335 specification) has a close relationship with the type system, there is a clear distinction between these two: the metadata describes how a type looks like on the low level (e.g. what is the base class of the type; or what fields does it have), but the type system builds higher level representations of those (e.g. how many bytes are required to store an instance of the type at runtime).
+While metadata (such as the file formats described in the ECMA-335 specification) has a close relationship with the type system, there is a clear distinction between these two: the metadata describes physical shape of the type (e.g. what is the base class of the type; or what fields does it have), but the type system builds higher level concepts on top of the shape (e.g. how many bytes are required to store an instance of the type at runtime; what interfaces does the type implement, including the inherited ones).

-The type system provides access to most of the underlying metadata, but abstracts the way it was obtained away.
+The type system provides access to most of the underlying metadata, but abstracts the way it was obtained.
 This allows types and members that are backed by metadata in other formats, or in no physical format at all (such as methods on array types), to be representable within the same type system context.

 ## Type system class hierarchy